What is a virtual machine (VM)?

-The process of creating a software-based, or “virtual” version of something – whether that be compute, storage, networking, servers or apps – is called virtualisation.
-Virtualisation as a technology enjoys a lengthy history, and today, it’s still very relevant to building a cloud computing strategy.
-So, virtualisation is the process, and the machines made using that process are most commonly called virtual machines, or just VMs.
+The process of creating a software-based, or "virtual" version of something—whether that be compute, storage, networking, servers, or apps—is called virtualization.
+Virtualization as a technology enjoys a lengthy history, and today, it's still very relevant to building a cloud computing strategy.
+So, virtualization is the process, and the machines made using that process are most commonly called virtual machines or just VMs.

 Multiple virtual machines can run simultaneously on the same physical computer, all managed by a hypervisor.
-A hypervisor is the software that integrates the physical hardware and the VM’s virtual “hardware”.
-This is very similar to how an operating system in a typical computer works: much like a lollipop lady helps multiple students move safely back and forth across a busy road, the hypervisor makes sure that each VM gets the resources it needs from the physical server in an orderly and timely manner.
+A hypervisor is the software that integrates the physical hardware and the VM's virtual "hardware".
+This is very similar to how an operating system in a typical computer works: much like a school crossing guard helps multiple students move safely back and forth across a busy intersection, the hypervisor makes sure each VM gets the resources it needs from the physical server in an orderly and timely manner.

 Yes, and no!
 Azure Virtual Machines is the Azure infrastructure as a service (IaaS) used to deploy persistent VMs with nearly any VM server workload that you want.
 They are image service instances that provide on-demand and scalable computing resources with usage-based pricing.

-So, Azure Virtual Machines is the service that provides VMs optimised for general purpose or storage, memory, compute and graphics-intensive workloads and are offered in a variety of types and sizes to meet your needs and keep your budget in check.
+So, Azure Virtual Machines is the service that provides VMs optimized for general purpose or storage, memory, compute, and graphics-intensive workloads and are offered in a variety of types and sizes to meet your needs and keep your budget in check.